monyarm/NovelVM/doc/docportal/settings/paths.rst

 Paths
 ==============

-Use the Paths tab to tell ScummVM where to look for files.
+Use the Paths tab to tell NovelVM where to look for files.

 **To change settings globally:**